Table Of Contents

-For the Snomed CT July 2019 International edition, the following Known Issues were identified, and agreed to be resolved in future editing cycles:
+For the SNOMED CT March 2020 International edition, the following Known Issues were identified, and agreed to be resolved in future editing cycles:

-Resolved issues are Known Issues which were not fixed as part of the previous release lifecycle, but which have now been resolved in the latest release - in this case the July 2019 International Edition.
+Resolved issues are Known Issues which were not fixed as part of the previous release lifecycle, but which have now been resolved in the latest release.
 They can also be issues found during the Alpha and Beta testing of the current release, which were resolved before the final deployment of the associated Member release.
 Finally they can be issues which were reported or found during the testing phase, but which have been closed without any action taken.

 For future reference, the RF2 package convention dictates that it contains all relevant files, regardless of whether or not there is content to be included in each particular release.
 Therefore, the package contains a mixture of files which contain both header rows and content data, and also files that are intentionally left blank (including only a header record).
 The reason that these files are not removed from the package is to draw a clear distinction between files that: